Illustrious-Dirigble/headcount/PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "Create an account.
+Create an event page.
+Invite friends, watch the magic happen."

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.